 If your provincial/territorial or municipal government has ordered that non-essential services must be suspended, then you must close your practice until they lift those orders.
 The NHPC Code of Ethics states that members must abide by applicable laws, regulations, and legislation, so you have both an ethical and legal obligation to follow any public health orders.

 Please check in the Provincial and Territorial Bulletins section below to see if business/service closures have been ordered for your province or territory.
-Even if your province/territory and municipality have not issued any public orders for closure, you will still be unable to offer services due to physical distancing requirements.

 If your province or territory has announced that your business type can re-open, you must take the required precautions in your workplace.
 This includes all sanitation, use of personal protective equipment (PPE), and physical distancing measures required by the government.